stoicflame/enunciate-sample/README.md

 Even with no extra options or decorations, Enunciate does a pretty good job of documenting your API.
 But there's so much more you can do with only a minimal amount of effort!
 Let's give our classes some extra love, then we'll talk about what we did.

-You can see and browse this source code [here](https://github.com/stoicflame/enunciate-sample/tree/step5), or checkout branch "step5" from the repository.

 ```
 src
 |